 In the late 1930s, she then produced a group of oil paintings that stand in stark contrast to the watercolors.
 These reserved, melancholic portraits and self-portraits are flat, almost disembodied, in appearance.
 In contrast, for example, to the portraits of women by the Turin painter Felice Casorati, a close friend and patron of Rama's from an early age, these paintings push the portrait genre to the brink of dissolution.
 Just a few lines delineate a nose or mouth, as in Senza titolo (Autoritratto) (Untitled [Self-Portrait]) from 1937.
-In Sguardo (Gaze) and Senza Titolo (Untitled, 1947), the face in the portrait remains blank, and Senza Titolo (Untitled, 1944/45) shows a barely recognizable figure made up of green patches of paint.
+In Sguardo (Gaze) and Senza Titolo (Untitled, 1947), the face in the portrait remains blank, and Senza Titolo (Untitled, 1944/45) shows a barely recognizable figure made up of green patches of paint, behind which a flickering orange blazes ominously.